ErikBoesen/ibhlcs/notes/14-networks.md

     * Mail server: store email messages, clients request messages from it.

 * Internet: a network of networks
+    * Web browser is typically used on a computer to access the internet.
+Handles downloading of pages and content, rendering them, etc.
+    * You need an ISP/Internet Service Provider (usually) to access the internet.
 * Internet of Things: devices are connected to the internet like fridges and thermostats
 * MUST KNOW TYPES OF CORDS - in other notes